A Plan for How I Want to Spend my Time

 My plan to protect myself from this is to put this bucket list out here on the internet, because having it publicly visible, acts as a very potent reminder to my monkey brain.
 It keeps me accountable.

 The second hack is that I share this with my friends.
 People like Marc Nitzsche who can and will keep me directly accountable for not following through.
 I want to do these things.
 If I don't I would regret that.
 Life is precious and time is short.
-Try to keep it that mind.
-See also my /principles.
+Try to keep that in mind.

 The Long List of Ideas